dotnet/designs/accepted/2020/mono-convergence/platform-specific-httpclient.md

 Implement all platform-specific handlers fully inside dotnet/runtime using platform-specific interop libraries.
 We would extend low-level interop API which and use it to implement the managed API for HttpClientHandler and other types which are exposed from it.

-There is already a foundation for CF interop at [https://github.com/dotnet/runtime/tree/master/src/libraries/Common/src/Interop/OSX](https://github.com/dotnet/runtime/tree/master/src/libraries/Common/src/Interop/OSX).
-This will need to be extended to include Objective-C bridge for necessary APIs.
+There is already a small foundation for CF interop at [https://github.com/dotnet/runtime/tree/master/src/libraries/Common/src/Interop/OSX](https://github.com/dotnet/runtime/tree/master/src/libraries/Common/src/Interop/OSX).
+This will need to be extended to include Objective-C bridge for necessary APIs and possibly tooling to handle Objective-C binding possible.

 We could also expose this Interop layer to Xamarin internally to avoid code duplication as they use the same platform API.